PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 Its  ``create_cred_req()`` method creates a credential request for an input credential offer and credential definition.
 It returns the credential request and its  associated metadata.

 Its  ``store_cred()`` method stores a credential in the wallet.
 It returns the credential identifier as it appears in the wallet.
+Note that the credential attribute tagging policy :ref:`catpol` specifies the credential attributes for which the indy-sdk builds WQL searchable tags in the wallet on storage.

+Its  ``delete_cred()`` method deletes a credential in the wallet by its wallet credential identifier.

 Its ``build_req_creds_json()`` helper builds an indy-sdk requested credentials structure.
 It takes an indy-sdk credentials structure and an optional filter to apply, plus an additional optional boolean specifying default behaviour for that filter as follows: